 Network Attached Storage (NAS) systems have traditionally been used for the storing of unstructured data.
 As these systems have increased in performance and capabilities they are being used more and more for non-traditional NAS workloads, like databases and virtualization.
 While NAS has carved out a niche in the virtualization market it has not seen widespread adoption in the enterprise data center.
 It has lacked the performance needed to scale to handle an environment where the hosts are densely populated with virtual machines.
 Fibre channel block storage has continued to rule this kingdom.

 Hitachi Data Systems, under the watchful eye of Storage Switzerland, set out to prove that a NAS system could indeed scale to meet the demands of a highly dense virtual environment, namely the ability to handle massive amounts of random I/O and the ability to scale capacity to meet the storage demands of these environments.
 You can get the detailed report on our findings by registering for our webinar “Enterprise NAS for Highly Dense VM Environments“.
-We will send you the report in advance of the webinar.

 Dense VM Environments